John Permal: Later years

-Having retired from sprinting in 1974, Permal took up a position with a travel agent in Saudi Arabia.
-Between 1976 and 1994 he worked in the travel trade.
+Having retired from sprinting in 1974, Permal took up a position with a travel agency in Saudi Arabia.
+Between 1976 and 1994 he worked in the travel industry.

 Personal life

 Permal married Josephine in 1978 and they had three children.
 He returned to Pakistan in 1994.

 Death

 In February 2019, Permal was reported to be suffering from pancreatic cancer.
 He died on 27 March 2019 while undergoing treatment for the disease.
 He was 72.